 }

-Note: After changing your package.json you have to run npm install to install our new packages.
+to install our new packages.
 (Fun fact: you can automate this with Grunt)

-And the Gruntfile.js:
+And the Gruntfile.js

 'use strict';